 In the same vein as the previous point, being able to speak Spanish can help you communicate with members of your community and connect with them on a deeper level.
 Whether it’s greeting your Hispanic neighbors or chatting with the Spanish-speaking owner of your local grocery store, it shows true character to make the effort to speak to someone in their own language and can help you form unlikely bonds within your community.4.
 Get Some Culture

 This should be the only motivation you need.
 Want unfettered access to the delicious food, beat-driven music, and vibrant visual and performing arts that make up Hispanic culture?
 Knowing the meaning of the lyrics when you’re salsa dancing, or being able to order authentic cuisine in Spanish will only enrich your appreciation for one of the most enchanting cultures in the world.
 And then there’s travel!
 There are more than 20 Spanish-speaking countries around the globe, each with its own distinct culture.
+That’s at least 20 reasons to learn Spanish right there!
 Make your visit much more meaningful by learning the language before you go.5.
 Be Your Best Self

 Promising yourself you’ll go to the gym regularly, attend more social events, be neater around the house — these are all pledges we make to better ourselves, and learning a language can easily be added to the self-improvement list.
 It not only opens up incredible opportunities, but it’s also good for your brain.
 Numerous studies have found bilingualism improves your cognitive abilities, particularly when it comes to multitasking, maintaining focus, and completing mental tasks.
 And perhaps unlike the aforementioned list of promises, learning a language is one you can actually follow through with!

-The reasons speak for themselves.
+The reasons to learn Spanish speak for themselves.
 Learning Spanish is fun and useful for everyone!
 But no matter your motivation, the true goal of learning Spanish is to be able to have real-life conversations, and Babbel is your shortest path to get there.